eformsignen/eformsignen.github.io/help/chapter5.rst

 Camera
 --------------------

-This component is for uploading photos (taken with a device with a built-in camera such as smartphones and tablets) on a document.
-In PCs without a camera, clicking the component displays a window for selecting a desired image file.
+This field is for uploading photos (taken with a device with a built-in camera such as smartphones and tablets) on a document.
+In PCs without a camera, clicking the field displays a window for selecting a desired image file.

 |image16|

-If the size of the selected image is larger than the size of the text box, then it is resized to fit the component.
+If the size of the selected image is larger than the size of the text box, then it is resized to fit the field.

 .. note::